ruslandrif/SFE--Simple-File-Encryptor/Readme.txt

-On the third commit the simple menu was developed.
+On the fifth commit the encryption algorithm was improved.
-The program will read two files in parallel thread, and encrypt them using XOR algorithm.
-Now, user can generate two files (possibility to choose files size will be added soon) or find two files from the root drive
-Note, that finding will not work with huge directories, so this function is not very comfort to use now.
-Also you can't open hidden system files.
+Now, it use the threadsafe queue (with condition variables and mutexes) to allow parallel reading and processing information from files.
+Also final screen was added with the encryption time.